 I am ecumenical.
-This fundamental difference between me and the writers of my holy book seems just a bit problematic.
+This fundamental difference in posture between me and the writers of my holy book seems just a bit problematic.

-As an ecumenical, I’ve invited the fast-flowing river to move through me.
-Like ancient Israel, I’ve tried not to drift, tried to anchor myself to my place on the bank, but unlike they I have made myself a sluice gate instead of a rock.
-So I’ve invited a whole different set of consequences into my life than those they once faced.
+As an ecumenical, I've invited the fast-flowing river to move through me.
+Like ancient Israel, I've tried not to drift, tried to anchor myself to my place in the current, but unlike they I have made myself a sluice gate instead of a rock.
+So I've invited a whole different set of consequences into my life than those that they once faced.

 "Sometimes I wonder who I am," said the sluice gate.